ILDAnaSoft/ILDbench_Hmumu/DBD/qqh250/analysis/output/Readme.md

 - `hadd.sh`,`hadd2.sh`: for combining each root file into single large file (When the total file size is too huge, then ROOT will split this huge file.
 This is the reason why I have 2 scripts for merging.)
 - `SkimVar.C`: for extracting necessary variables from root file, somehow self-documented
 - `proc.C`: creating one histogram of process ID, will be used for further prepartion
+- `selectvar.txt`: it would be useful to summarize your necessary variables, and easy to use `SkimVar.C`, just copy-and-paste it